-The Amway River Bank Run presented by Fifth Third Bank with Spectrum Health the Official Health Partner will celebrate 42 years of road running on Saturday, May 11, 2019.
-More than 17,000 people are expected to compete in the event which features the largest 25K road race in the country and offers the only 25K Wheelchair racing division in the world along with a 25K Handcycle division.
-The USA 25 km Open Championships will run concurrently with the 25K event.
-In addition to the 25K, participants can choose from the 25K Relay, 10K Run, 5K Run, Team Competition, 5K Community Walk and River Bank Run Junior Wednesday, May 8.
+The Amway River Bank Run presented by Fifth Third Bank with Corewell Health, the Official Health Partner will celebrate 47 years of road running on May 11, 2024.
+More than 10,000* people are expected to compete in the event which features the largest 25K road race in the country and offers the only 25K Wheelchair racing division in the world along with a 25K Handcycle division.
+Site of the USA 25 km Open Championships since 1995 will run concurrently with the 25K event.
+In addition to the 25K, participants can choose from the 10K Run, 5K Run, Team Competition, 5K Community Walk and Amway Junior (Wednesday, May 8, 2024).

-Consistently ranked as one of the premier road racing events in the United States, the Amway River Bank Run is the site of the Men’s 25K American record (1:14:18; 2013/2014); Women’s 25K American record (1:24:36; 2012) and former Men’s 25K World record (1998).
+Consistently ranked as one of the premier road racing events in the United States, the Amway River Bank Run is the site of the Men’s 25K American and Course record (1:13:47; 2019); Women’s 25K American record (1:24:36; 2012) and former Men’s 25K World record (1998).
 The 25K has been the site of the USA 25 km Open Championships since 1995.

 - Over $2.3 million raised for charity partners since 2008

 - Provides opportunities for selected not-for-profit organizations to utilize the Amway River Bank Run for fundraising and community relations purposes

 - Provides opportunities for non-selected not-for-profit organizations to participate in Aid Stations, Spirit Stations and group volunteers

 - Race contributes $1.8 million in economic impact to downtown Grand Rapids

 * Anticipated participation based on 70-75% of pre-COVID numbers from 2019.